This post may contain affiliate links. Read our disclosure here.

 3. Make Your Own

 Making your own cleaners not only gives you control over the ingredients you put in your cleaners, but often times it’s less expensive.
-Stay tuned later this week for some recipes.

 4. Water is Your Friend